Firefox2100/MagSpoof_STM32/README.md

 - Add a portable builtin power source.

 Feel free to open an issue to discuss any interesting features you'd like to add.

+## Update log

+- 7/26/2020: General bug fix including:
+  - Fix the bug that the LED keeps on without blinking
+  - Fix the bug of "Hard Fault" caused by null pointer
+  - Fix the bug that USART can't receive message due to configuration error of NVIC
+  - Fix the bug that external interruption can't be triggered due to misconfiguration of interruption source
+  - Fix the bug of enternal loop
+  - Code cleanup